 - See also

 Defined in 1982, MIDI is a standard protocol that allows multiple electronic instruments and musical devices to communicate and synchronize with themselves.
-It is usually associated with the sound of the Microsoft GS Wavetable Synth, which is the soundfont MIDIs are to be rendered to on BotB.
+It is usually (wrongly) associated and conflated with the sound of the Microsoft GS Wavetable Synth, the synthesiser internal to Windows operating systems

 Anything that can sequence MIDI notes and (optionally yet preferably) pipe the results to a MIDI output for testing will suffice.